gbadev-org/awesome-gbadev/README.md

 - [sdk-seven](https://github.com/sdk-seven) - Modern runtime and tooling, and libraries for GBA development.
 Works with meson-gba or standalone.
 - [rath](https://github.com/stuij/rath) - Forth programming environment for the Game Boy Advance
 - [ada-gba-dev](https://github.com/98devin/ada-gba-dev) - A build system, libraries, and tools for producing programs for the Game Boy Advance using the Ada programming language.
+- [agb](https://agbrs.dev) - Rust high level framework for the GBA with a build system, asset importing, tracker player and graphics abstractions.

 ## Libraries